klhuillier/con-error/README.md

 #### indent: number, default 0 - number of spaces to indent each line, 0 = compact form

-# TODO stack vs parsedStack debate

-The stack frames are the same as produced by `conError.parsedStack`.
+The stack frames are the same as produced by `conError.parsedStack()` for each error in the sequence.

 # CeSequences